-1638 saw the aviator Hezarfen Ahmet Celebi fly using artificial wings from the Tower across Bosphorus to the slopes of Uskudar.
-Towards the 17th century; the Mehter Band played at the Tower and after 1717, it was a watchtower for fires because, in those days, Istanbul locals used wood to build houses, but this was a fire hazard.
+1638 saw aviator Hezarfen Ahmet Celebi fly using artificial wings from Galata Tower across the Bosphorus to Uskudar.
+Towards the 17th century, the Ottoman Mehter Band played at the tower, and after 1717, it was a watchtower for fires because, in those days, Istanbul locals used wood to build houses, but this was a fire hazard.
 Ironically, in 1794, a fire occurred at the tower.

 During renovations, Sultan Selim III included an additional room; alas, yet another fire occurred in 1831.
 Sultan Mahmut commissioned rebuilding and added two floors and a conical shaped roof.
 A strong storm in 1875 caused much damage, but it was not until 1960 that much-needed repairs took place.
 In 1990, more renovations happened, and Galata tower opened to the public as a tourist attraction.